ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 </p>

 <br>

+**Acceptance of American users** <br>
+The company has had exceptional acceptance of its products in the American market, which is confirmed with a Net Promoter Score (NPS) indicator of over 8 among its customers.

 The positive response to MiniLift in the USA is as a result of several factors, including:
 - The growing market for **individual accessibility**, driven by the elderly and the disabled, and US Veterans.